Lara2020-coder/Parkinsons-detection/README.md

 ![Diagrame](Diagram.png "Diagrame")

-## Project Set Up and Installation
+## Project Context
-*OPTIONAL:* If your project has any special installation steps, this is where you should put it.
-To turn this project into a professional portfolio project, you are encouraged to explain how to set up this project in AzureML.
+The main goal of this project is to create a classifier to predict if a personne has the parkinson disies based  on biomedical voice measurements from different peaple
 ## Dataset

 ### Overview